-44.3.3 Permitting the wrong player to attempt a free throw(s).
+44.4.4 Directing the wrong player to attempt a free throw(s):

-The free throw(s) attempted, and the possession of the ball if part of the penalty, shall be cancelled and the ball shall be awarded to the opponents for a throw-in from the free-throw line extended, unless the game has continued and was stopped for the correction of the error or penalties for further infractions are to be administered, in which case the game shall be resumed from the place it was stopped to correct the error.
+The free throw(s) attempted shall be cancelled and the correct player shall attempt a replacement free throw(s).
+The game shall continue as after any last free throw, unless the game has continued and was stopped for the correction of the error, in which case the game shall be resumed from the place nearest to where it was stopped to correct the error.